Personal injury cases and children: scenarios parents need to know

 forgetting the fear, torment and potential psychological impact that the incident could have on your

 child.
-It’s common for parents to file a personal injury case on behalf of their injured children.
+You can visit georgiatrialfirm.com/lawrenceville/ to understand why it is common for parents to file a personal injury case on behalf of their injured children.

 Slips and falls